NCL Home > Documentation > Functions > File IO

 HeaderReserveSpace

 This option may be set only for files opened for writing.
 This integer-valued option may be used to reserve extra space at the beginning of a NetCDF file in order to define new dimensions, variables, or attributes after variable data has been written.
 It specifies the number of bytes to reserve in the header portion of the file in addition to the bytes used for the currently defined dimensions, variables, and attributes.
-Notes that the space is reserved only when variable data is actually written to the file.
+Note that the space is reserved only when variable data is actually written to the file.

 MissingToFillValue

 This logical-valued option has an effect only when set prior to opening an existing NetCDF file in read or write mode.
-If set to its default value, True, it causes a "virtual" _FillValue attribute to be created for any variable that has the attribute missing_value but not _FillValue.
+If set to True, it causes a "virtual" _FillValue attribute to be created for any variable that has the attribute missing_value but not _FillValue.
 The purpose is to more gracefully handle files that use the COARDS-compliant missing_value instead of _FillValue to indicate missing data.
 Note that if a variable in a file has both a missing_value and a _FillValue, or if it has neither, the option does nothing.
 The virtual _FillValue attribute is not actually part of the NetCDF file, but only appears to be from within the NCL environment.
 However, it is propagated upon assignment of the variable just like any other attribute.
 If the file is opened for writing and you assign to the attribute, it becomes an actual attribute.
 Therefore to make it a permanent part of a file you could simply execute a statement such as:

 f->v@_FillValue = f->v@_FillValue